zevv/duc/README.md

 Omitted files             29.7M
 ```

-For a graphical representation of the disk usage, use the command `duc draw`
+For a graphical representation of the disk usage, use the command `duc graph`

 ![Example](/img/example.png)